PolusAI/workflow-inference-compiler/docs/dev/codingstandards.md

 ## CI/CD

 Our Continuous Integration / Continuous Delivery files can be found in `.github/workflows/*.yml`.
-After every `git push`, this creates an isolated development environment and runs `pytest --cov`.
+After every `git push`, this creates an isolated development environment and runs `mypy .`, `pylint src/ tests/`, and `pytest --cov`.
 Before pushing, please run `pytest --cov -m 'not slow'` or preferably the full `pytest --cov`.

 ## Linting

 We use pylint to check the code for style, formatting, and common mistakes.
 See `.pylintrc` for our configuration.
-We will soon be adding pylint to the CI/CD.

 ### Line Lengths